Sabbat-cloud/ai-prompt-compare/README.md

 sudo systemctl daemon-reload

 # Enable the service to start on boot
-sudo systemctl enable ia-prompt-compare.service
+sudo systemctl enable ai-prompt-compare.service

 # Start the service immediately
-sudo systemctl start ia-prompt-compare.service
+sudo systemctl start ai-prompt-compare.service
 4. Check the Service Status
 You can check if the service is running correctly with the following command: